 For Pioneer Day, we visited the Kimball family plot where Heber Chase Kimball, Newel Kimball Whitney, and many of their family members are buried.
 I collected information about these two men from the Internet and we took turns reading about them.
 I was intrigued by the fact that Heber and his wives and children were buried there and Newel was there with his children, but his wife Elizabeth Ann Smith Whitney was not there.
 I have seen her grave at the SL Cemetery.
 I went home to do some research on her and discovered an incredible woman that I need to share with you.

 They were searching for religion at this time and joined the Campbellites.
 About this time, Ann and Newel shared a vision where the heavens opened and they heard a voice telling them to prepare for the true gospel.
+They prayed that it would soon find them.
 Soon after, Joseph and Emma drove up in a sleigh, Joseph ran into the store and said, “Newel K. Whitney, thou art the man.
 You’ve prayed me here, what do you want of me?”
 This was their first introduction to one another and they became fast friends.

-Soon the Whitney’s would set out for Missouri, but never make it because the mobs were “persecuting in a most shocking and terrible manner:.
-As the Whitney’s had shared their home with the Smith’s in Kirtland, the Smith’s shared their home with the Whitney’s when they finally arrived in Nauvoo.
+Soon the Whitney’s would set out for Missouri, but never make it because the mobs were “persecuting in a most shocking and terrible manner.”
+Losing all their belongings, they arrived in Nauvoo with nothing.
+As the Whitney’s had shared their home with the Smith’s in Kirtland, the Smith’s shared their home with the Whitney’s when they arrived in Nauvoo.